sppiffy23/MarketPeak_Ecommerce/README.md

 i attached the ssh key to my github account

-i installed a  Apache HTTP server web server on my instance using the command "sudo yum update -y"
+i installed a  Apache HTTP server web server on my instance using the command "sudo yum update -y